Sinclair Stevens: Conflict of interest allegations and Parker Commission

 As a cabinet minister, Stevens had placed his business holdings into a blind trust.
 He was forced to resign from Cabinet in 1986 after allegations of conflict of interest.

 In December 1987, a special commission of inquiry, headed by Justice William Dickens Parker, ruled Stevens had violated conflict-of-interest allegations on fourteen counts.
 David Scott, brother of Ian Scott, as well as Marlys Edwardh were prominent lawyers involved in the commission, which cost more than $2.9 million.
 Edwardh had studied search and seizure, and the Parker commission was one of the first to make extensive use of subpoena.
 John Sopinka represented Stevens, and Ian Binnie represented Canada.
 The session lasted eight months, 93 witnesses were called, and nearly 14,000 pages of transcripts were recorded.

 Scott's summation ran to 795 pages, Sopinka's 346 pages.

 Despite the controversy, Stevens was allowed to remain in the Progressive Conservative caucus as a backbencher for the remainder of his term, after which his riding was abolished and the constituency of York—Simcoe re-established.
 Stevens won the PC nomination in his original riding once again but Prime Minister Mulroney refused to sign his nomination papers, forcing the riding association to nominate another candidate.
 As a result of the bitter fight, Stevens left Parliament in 1988.

 In December 2004, Federal Court Judge John O'Keefe declared null and void the findings of the Parker Inquiry.
 The court ruled that Parker's definition of conflict of interest exceeded that of the guidelines governing ministers in the Mulroney Cabinet and that the step exceeded Parker's mandate.

 In voiding the definition of conflict of interest, the judge found that Stevens's behaviour did not violate the guidelines that governed him since no valid guidelines had existed.

 Later life

 Stevens returned to prominence as a bitter opponent of the merger of the Canadian Alliance and the Progressive Conservatives into the Conservative Party of Canada.
-Stevens backed an unsuccessful lawsuit to try to block the merger.
+Stevens launched an unsuccessful lawsuit to try to block the merger.
 He later became a prominent member of the Progressive Canadian Party, which had been formed by Progressive Conservative members disaffected by the merger.
 In 2007, after Tracy Parsons's resignation as leader of the "new" PC Party, Stevens succeeded Parsons as interim leader.
 Stevens remained in that position until his death, nine years later.